dumrauf/web_serve_this_directory/README.md

 > **Warning**:  This web server is great for quick and dirty experimentation in a development environment.
 DO NOT use this web server in a production environment!
 It is unsuitable for the task, does not scale well, and there are better options available.
 Instead choose one of the battle tested web server such as [nginx](http://nginx.org/).

-See also [link-to-come]() for a more detailed explanation on why the world is better off with a 100 line Bash script that's essentially wrapping a one line command; for Python2 that is
+See also [Transfer Files to Your Mobile By Scanning a QR Code](https://www.how-hard-can-it.be/transfer-files-to-your-mobile-by-scanning-a-qr-code/) on [How Hard Can It Be?!](https://www.how-hard-can-it.be/) for a more detailed explanation on why the world is better off with a 100 line Bash script that's essentially wrapping a one line command; for Python2 that is
 ```
 python -m SimpleHTTPServer
 ```